kushalbhatia/duplicate-files/README.md

 9. Get the complete path of file by looping through and using the walk function in the os module, with starting_directory_name as the parameter, then join the root and file

+10. Process the counter and process the file size for each file

-10. Find the hash of complete_file_path, and if that hashed_file_path does not exist, skip it
+11. Find the hash of complete_file_path, and if that hashed_file_path does not exist, skip it

-11. If hashed file path is not already in hashed_files_dict, append the complete_file_path (key) and the hashed_file_path (value) to duplicate_files_dict
+12. If hashed file path is not already in hashed_files_dict, append the complete_file_path (key) and the hashed_file_path (value) to duplicate_files_dict

-12. If there are multiple hashed_file_paths (value), assign the complete_file_path (key) to matching_file
+13. If there are multiple hashed_file_paths (value), assign the complete_file_path (key) to matching_file

-13. If the matching file key already exists in duplicate_files_dict, skip it
+14. If the matching file key already exists in duplicate_files_dict, skip it

-14. Append matching_file (key) with hashed_file_path (value) to duplicate_files_dict
+15. Append matching_file (key) with hashed_file_path (value) to duplicate_files_dict

-15. Write to a text file that contains duplicate files using the key (complete_file_path) from duplicate_files_dict
+16. Write to a text file that contains duplicate files using the key (complete_file_path) from duplicate_files_dict

-16. Create a csv file if you want to and write all of your path files to it (hashed files and duplicate files)
+17. Create a csv file if you want to and write all of your path files to it (hashed files and duplicate files)

-17. Merge the duplicate_files and hashed_files dictionaries
+18. Merge the duplicate_files and hashed_files dictionaries

-18. Return unique dictionary keys (complete_file_paths) of duplicates
+19. Return unique dictionary keys (complete_file_paths) of duplicates

-19. Create parsed arguments for the three parameters: starting directory, duplicates file, and an optional file for all files
+20. Create parsed arguments for the four parameters: starting directory, duplicates file, an optional file for all files, and an optional parameter for user created ignored directories

-20. The file_duplicates function will have a starting directory name, a text file for duplicates, and an optional csv file for all of the files
+21. The file_duplicates function will have a starting directory name, a text file for duplicates, and an optional csv file for all of the files

-21. Find out how long the program takes to run from start to finish
+22. Find out how long the program takes to run from start to finish via processing time, not clock time

-22. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password
+23. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password

 Notes: